microsoft/azure-pipelines-yaml/design/pipeline-artifacts.md

     # this listing shows two folders: `makeartifact` and `mypipe`
 ```

-#### Controlling download path
+##### With `path`

 If the `path` key is specified, it's a relative path from `$(Pipeline.Workspace)`.
 Directory names are not automatically injected by the pipeline anymore (but of course, directories present in the artifact itself are still used).

+If you include a `path`, `artifact` becomes required.
+Otherwise, we would risk sticking multiple artifacts' contents together in the same directory, clobbering files unpredictably.

 Example:
 ```yaml